micl2e2/mafa/README.txt

 <https://www.gnu.org/philosophy/free-sw.en.html>

-Supported modules
+Supported components
-═════════════════
+════════════════════

+  • TWTL: Query Twitter users' timeline.

+  • GTRANS: Query translation from Google Translate.

+  • CAMD: Query word definition from Cambridge Dictionary.

   • IMODE: Interactive mode.

-  • TWTL: Twitter users' timeline.

-  • GTRANS: Google translation service.
+What about website "…"?
+───────────────────────

+  Yes!
+Mafa is open in its heart.
+If your favorite websites are not listed here, you can _submit a feature request_ or write a Mafa component for your favorite website, as long as that site meets the following requirements:

+  1. It will not shut down in the foreseeable future.
+  2. The valuable data on it is in text form.

 Contributing